-Wachusett Reservoir - MetroWest/MetroBoston Supply:
+Wachusett Reservoir - MetroWest/MetroBoston Supply

-- •Ozone dose at the CWTP varied between 2.1 to 2.3 mg/L for July. - Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for July. - Cryptosporidium IT was maintained above 100% during the month.
-Off-spec water was less than 5%. - •The ozone dose was proactively increased from early September 2019 to mid October 2019 in response to a Chrysosphaerella algae bloom.
-This is visible in the top left graph.

-Treated Water - Disinfection, pH and Alkalinity Results July 2020

-Quabbin Reservoir at Brutsch Water Treatment Facility (BWTF) (CVA Supply):

-- •The chlorine dose at BWTF is adjusted in order to achieve MWRA's seasonal target of 0.75 0.85 mg/L (November 1 May 31) and 0.85 1.05 mg/L (June 1 October 31) at Ludlow Monitoring Station. - •The chlorine dose at BWTF varied between 1.5 to 1.6 mg/L for July. - Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for July. - Cryptosporidium IT was maintained above 100% during the month.
+•Ozone dose at the CWTP varied between 2.4 to 2.6 mg/L for January.

+•Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for January.

+•Cryptosporidium IT was maintained above 100% during the month.
 Off-spec water was less than 5%.

+•The ozone target was increased mid-August 2021 through early November to reduce chlorine demand and decay, as during this time chlorine residuals declined in the distribution system.

+Regulatory Minimum Standard

+Giardia CT Percent Achievement - Current Month

+Carroll Water Treatment Plant

+Treated Water - Disinfection, pH and Alkalinity Results January 2022

+Quabbin Reservoir at Brutsch Water Treatment Facility (BWTF) (CVA Supply)

+•The chlorine dose at BWTF is adjusted in order to achieve MWRA's seasonal target of 0.75 - 0.85 mg/L (November 1 - May 31) and 0.85 - 1.45 mg/L (June 1 - October 31) at Ludlow Monitoring Station.

+•The chlorine dose at BWTF varied between 1.30 and 1.45 mg/L for January.

+• Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for January. • Cryptosporidium IT was maintained above 100% during the month.
+Off-spec water was less than 5%.

-Treated Water - pH and Alkalinity Compliance:
+Treated Water - pH and Alkalinity Compliance